slackhq/slack-api-docs/types/channel.md

 calling user has yet to read. `unread_count_display` is a count of messages that the calling user has yet to read that matter to them (this means it excludes things like join/leave messages). `latest` is the latest message in the channel.

+These channel objects are not the same object type as private channels, which are considered [group objects](/types/group).